| UTIC in Portugal

 above, one of those sent by Martyn Nutland, is the third

-Martin also heard a rumour that one of
+Martin has also learnt that one of the

-the ex Railway Company Maudslay Marathon - Harrington horseboxes
+ex Railway Company Maudslay Marathon - Harrington horseboxes,

 You can contact Martin at firstname.lastname@example.org